mdazamdevops/signup-app-flask-kubernetes/README.md

 * **`DOCKERHUB_TOKEN`**: Stores a secure Docker Hub Access Token used as a password.

 ---
-## CI/CD with Jenkins

-As an alternative to GitHub Actions, this project also includes a CI/CD pipeline configured for **Jenkins**, one of the most popular and powerful open-source automation servers.

 #### How the Pipeline Was Built
 The entire Jenkins workflow is defined in the `Jenkinsfile` located in the project's root directory.
 This file uses a Declarative Pipeline syntax to define all the stages for building and testing the application.